websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/adding-validation-rules.md

 # Adding Validation Rules

 When defining Fragment [configuration options](./adding-configuration-options-to-fragments.md), you can add `validation` properties to `text` type fields that determine rules for valid entries.
-As part of defining these properties, specify the rule's type: `text`, `number`, `email`, `url`, or `pattern`.
-Also, add custom error messages to notify users of invalid entries.
+Determine what type of data each field accepts by specifying the rule's type: `text`, `number`, `email`, `url`, or `pattern`.
+You can also add custom error messages to notify users of invalid entries.

 ## Text Validation Rules

-The following code adds `text` validation rules to set the minimum and maximum number of characters used in valid entries (i.e., `minLength` and `maxLength`) for a `text` type field.
+The following JSON code adds `text` validation rules to set the minimum and maximum number of characters used in valid entries (i.e., `minLength` and `maxLength`) for a `text` type field.

 ```json
 {